Frocester Beer Festival... Fun, Beer, Friends!

 Once again, we are looking forward to serving dozens of different beers and ciders from varied and diverse sources.
 Last year we also increased our range of cider, and this will continue next year too.

 The bar will open at 2pm on Friday again.
 This proved very popular, and is an opportunity to make a relaxed start to your time at the festival, sampling the drinks of your choice and listening to some quality music too.

-We will be issuing wristbands only, rather than a paper ticket.
-For those of you who have booked online, we will continue to distribute your wristbands promptly, as we did last year, and you will be able to enquire and make changes to your order at firstname.lastname@example.org.
+As with last year, we will be issuing wristbands only, rather than a paper ticket.
+For those of you who have booked online, we will continue to distribute your wristbands in plenty of time for the festival, as we did last year, and you will be able to enquire and make changes to your order at firstname.lastname@example.org.

 Arriving and Leaving